El Alfa: 2014–2016: Regional growth, national controversy, and Dembow Exitos 2.0

-2017–present: Disciplina
+2017–present: Disciplina and Sagitario

 El Alfa celebrated his 10-year career with a concert at Palacio de los Deportes Virgilio Travieso Soto on 3 September 2018, being the first Latin urban artist to headline that venue.
-He has released collaborations with Anuel AA, Bad Bunny, and Nicky Jam.
+He has since collaborated with Anuel AA, Bad Bunny, and Nicky Jam.

-2 November 2018 – El Alfa released "Mi Mami" featuring Cardi B.
+In November 2018, El Alfa released "Mi Mami" featuring Cardi B.

-8 April 2021 – El Alfa released the single "La Mama De La Mama" featuring CJ, El Cherry Scom & Chael Produciendo.
-The song "La Mama De La Mama" was released under his own record label "El Jefe Record" and published by Solo E Group, RM Music Publishing and Warne, r Chappell under BMI Broadcast Music.
-The song "La Mama De La Mama" has over 111,000,000 plus million views on YouTube as well as 92,000,000 plus millions on Spotify and soon after the released, in May 2021 "La Mama De La Mama" debuted in the Global Top 200 on the Billboard.
+In April 2021, El Alfa released "La Mamá De La Mamá" featuring CJ, El Cherry Scom & Chael Produciendo, under his own record label "El Jefe Record" and published by Solo E Group, RM Music Publishing and Warner Chappell under BMI Broadcast Music.
+In May 2021 "La Mamá De La Mamá" debuted in the Global Top 200 on the Billboard.
+In July 2021, El Alfa released "La Mamá De La Mamá (Remix)" featuring Busta Rhymes, Anitta, CJ, Wisin & El Cherry Scom.

-26 July 2021 – El Alfa accused record owner "Bibi Top Dollar" of burning his Bugatti sports car and threatening him, other than the accusation from El Alfa, no further details were given.

-30 July 2021 – El Alfa released La Mama De La Ma (Remix) featuring Busta Rhymes, Anitta (singer), CJ (rapper), Wisin & El Cherry Scom, the song was released and published by El Jefe Records, RM Music Publishing, Warner Music Group, Solo E Group, Kobalt Music Group and Sony Music Latin.

-10 August 2021 – El Alfa announced his first-ever world tour beginning in the U.S. in the fall of 2021.
+In August 2021, El Alfa announced his first-ever world tour, beginning in the U.S. in the fall of 2021.

+His fifth studio album, Sagitario, was released in 2022.
+La Leyenda del Dembow World Tour was his first arena tour in the United States, from October 2023 through December 2023.

+Personal life

+Emanuel Herrera Batista was born in Santo Domingo Oeste, Dominican Republic.
+In 2021, he married Alba Rosa, his partner of seventeen years and the mother of his two children.
+He and his family currently live in Miami.